Random dribbles following the Cavaliers’ 112-110 overtime road loss to the Toronto Raptors in Game 6 on Friday.

 14. Kenny Atkinson to reporters: “This is why you fight so hard to get home-court advantage.
 We knew this wasn’t going to be easy.
 This is the playoffs, this is what it’s about.
 We’ve got to recover and get ready for Sunday’s game.”

-16. For the record, Game 1 of the second round in Tuesday.
+16. For the record, Game 1 of the second round is Tuesday.
 Will the Cavs be there?
-Yes, if they play like they did in the fourth quarter for most of Sunday’s game in Cleveland.
+Yes, if they play like they did in the fourth quarter of Friday’s game.

-17. But not if they still don’t improve in those all-important areas of the intangibles.
+17. But they’ll be going on vacation if they still don’t improve in those all-important areas of the intangibles.

 19. Jarrett Allen played his best game of the postseason, finishing with 14 points and seven rebounds.
 But his 2-of-6 shooting on free throws sure didn’t help.
 Overall, the Cavs were 19-of-27 from the line.
 That proved costly.